-Lunch: Salad with mixed lettuce, chicken breast, shredded carrots, shredded cheese and dressing; apple.
+Lunch: Salad with shredded cabbage, grilled chicken breast, shredded cheese and dressing; peeled green apple

-Dinner: Baked fish with brown rice and roasted cauliflower.
+Dinner: Baked fish with brown rice and roasted Brussels sprouts

-Lunch: Sandwich with wholegrain bread, sliced turkey breast, lettuce, tomato and cheese.
+Lunch: Sandwich with wholegrain bread, sliced turkey breast, iceberg lettuce and cheese

-Dinner: Burritos with wholegrain tortillas, black beans, cheese, lettuce and avocado.
+Dinner: Breakfast-style burritos with wholegrain tortillas, scrambled eggs, black beans, cheese and shredded cabbage

-Dinner: Baked chicken with mashed potatoes and green beans.
+Dinner: Baked chicken with mashed (white) potatoes and green beans

-Snacks: Pecans; banana; wholegrain crackers with sliced cheese.
+Snacks: Yogurt, banana, wholegrain crackers with sliced cheese.